 Increasingly, the library is also being seen as a place where independent research can take place.
-The acquisition of a large number of new and up-to-date non-fiction texts is on going and provides a very useful learning resource across all subjects in the curriculum.
+The acquisition of a large number of new and up-to-date non-fiction texts is ongoing and provides a very useful learning resource across all subjects in the curriculum.

 Above all, the library provides a sanctuary, a place of peace and quiet away from the often hectic pace of boarding school life, where girls can relax, sink into sofas and immerse themselves in the magic of imaginary worlds.

-On the right hand side of the page you will find some useful reading lists for children.
+On the left-hand side of the page you will find some useful reading lists for children.
 These reading lists for young people have been carefully chosen by Hanford’s English department.
 They are useful lists for young readers including many popular titles and some more traditional works.
 To download a list click on the download PDF box on the page.